Deltares/imod-python/CONTRIBUTING.md

 ### Version control

 We use Git for version control.
-Git is excellent software, but it might take some to wrap your head around it.
+Git is excellent software, but it might take some time to wrap your head around it.
 There are many excellent resources online.
 Have a look at [the extensive manual online](https://git-scm.com/doc), a shorter [handbook](https://guides.github.com/introduction/git-handbook/), searchable